You might love drinking soft drinks or beverages, however, do you know that they cause a number of oral health issues.

 Amount of Acid and Sugar in Soft Drinks

-It is important to note that carbonated drinks make a huge share in the market and contain artificial sweeteners.
+It is important to note that carbonated drinks make a huge market share and contain artificial sweeteners.

 The bacteria in your mouth interact with these drinks and thus causes more acidity.